pkgranholt/Improved-search-for-used-cars/Presentation.md

 auto$model <- sub(' max', '-max', auto$model)
 ```

 Then there are some pure translations.
 Some of the wording here is chosen to make it as ubiquitous as possible.
-Note in particular the "mini-van" category, that includes mini-busses, a naming convention that may not be used in some countries.
+Note in particular the "mini-van" category, that includes mini-busses, a naming convention that may not be used in some regions.
+Also note that "limousine" does not translate to limousine. :)

 ```r
 auto$notRepairedDamage <- sub('ja', 'yes',  auto$notRepairedDamage)